-Complaint Example Cleanliness • Are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?
-Information you get from us • Do you believe we have not given you a notice that we are required to give? • Do you think written information we have given you is hard to understand?
-Timeliness (These types of complaints are all related to the timeliness of our actions related to coverage decisions and appeals) The process of asking for a coverage decision and making appeals is explained in sections 4-8 of this chapter.
+Complaint Example Timeliness (These types of complaints are all related to the timeliness of our actions related to coverage decisions and appeals) The process of asking for a coverage decision and making appeals is explained in sections 4-8 of this chapter.
 If you are asking for a coverage decision or making an appeal, you use that process, not the complaint process.
 However, if you have already asked us for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can also make a complaint about our slowness.
-Here are examples: • If you have asked us to give you a "fast coverage decision" or a "fast appeal," and we have said we will not, you can make a complaint. • If you believe we are not meeting the deadlines for giving you a coverage decision or an answer to an appeal you have made, you can make a complaint. • When a coverage decision we made is reviewed and we are told that we must cover or reimburse you for certain medical services, there are deadlines that apply.
-If you think we are not meeting these deadlines, you can make a complaint. • When we do not give you a decision on time, we are required to forward your case to the Independent Review Organization.
+Here are examples: If you have asked us to give you a "fast coverage decision" or a "fast appeal," and we have said we will not, you can make a complaint.
+If you believe we are not meeting the deadlines for giving you a coverage decision or an answer to an appeal you have made, you can make a complaint.
+When a coverage decision we made is reviewed and we are told that we must cover or reimburse you for certain medical services, there are deadlines that apply.
+If you think we are not meeting these deadlines, you can make a complaint.
+When we do not give you a decision on time, we are required to forward your case to the Independent Review Organization.
 If we do not do that within the required deadline, you can make a complaint.

-Section 9.2 The formal name for "making a complaint" is "filing a grievance"

-- What this section calls a "complaint" is also called a "grievance." - Another term for "making a complaint" is "filing a grievance." - Another way to say "using the process for complaints" is "using the process for filing a grievance."
+Section 9.2 The formal name for "making a complaint" is "filing a grievance" Legal Terms • What this section calls a "complaint" is also called a "grievance." • Another term for "making a complaint" is "filing a grievance." • Another way to say " using the process for complaints" is " using the process for filing a grievance."